 Headphones and safety

-If the work your business does is dangerous or has the potential to result in injury, your workers should stay away from having headphones.
+If the work your business does is dangerous or has the potential to result in injury, your workers should stay away from using headphones.
 Having music blasting in their ears can result in the employee not being aware of their surroundings.

-For example, you have an employee operating heavy machinery and listening to music in his headphones.
+For example, you have an employee operating heavy machinery and listening to music in their headphones.
 A problem comes up, and a co-worker tries to get their attention.
 Because of the music, the worker operating the machinery can’t hear.
 Avoid issues like this by regulating listening to music.